The Superior Court

 The superior court probation department supervises adults and juveniles on probation.

-In the superior court system, each court is entitled to one superior court judge and one additional judge for every 30,000 county residents or majority fraction thereof.
+The Arizona constitution requires the superior court in each county to have at least one judge and permits one additional judge for every 30,000 county residents (or a fractional majority).

 The Arizona Supreme Court designates a presiding judge for counties with two or more superior court judges.
 In single-judge counties, that judge holds the administrative authority.

-Larger Arizona counties also have court administrators to assist the presiding judge with case flow management, records management, financial management and other administrative projects.
+Most Arizona counties also have court administrators to assist the presiding judge with caseflow management, records management, financial management, human resources management and other administrative projects.

 A taxpayer may choose to use the small claims division of the Tax Court for certain cases.
-The small claims division hears disputes concerning the valuation or classification of class five property (your home), or where the full cash value of all real and personal property does not exceed $300,000.
-In addition, the small claims division judges hear all tax cases in which the amount of taxes, interest at the time of assessment, and penalties is less than $5,000.
+The small claims division hears disputes concerning the valuation or classification of class five property (a home) or where the full cash value of all real and personal property does not exceed $300,000.
+In addition, the small claims division judges hear all tax cases in which the amount of taxes, interest at the time of assessment, and penalties are less than $5,000.
 There is no right to appeal the decision of the Tax Court’s small claims division.

 Arizona statutes require arbitration in most civil cases not exceeding $50,000.
-These cases are heard by one to three arbitrators who are attorneys appointed by the court.
+One to three arbitrators, who are attorneys appointed by the court, hear these cases.
 Hearings are conducted in an informal setting and manner that saves money and reduces the number of cases in trial courts.
 Arbitrators act as judges.
 They listen to both sides and make decisions based on the law.
 Arbitration decisions can be appealed, but usually are not.
-When a decision is appealed, the case is heard from the start (trial de novo) in superior court.
+When a decision is appealed, the case is heard from the start (a trial de novo) in superior court.